The artist behind Woodpop is Emma Wood.

 Emma does most of her design-work in Mexico - a country on which she draws a huge amount of inspiration, before heading back to rural South Wales where she employs the traditional craft of marquetry to create stand-out art pieces, panels and furniture.

 As Woodpop developed, Emma went on to concentrate mainly on surface design, employing various techniques, such as laser-cut laminate and different paint and stencil effects to update and re-invent pieces of mid-century furniture (click here for examples).
 It was also during this time that Emma started experimenting with the traditional craft of marquetry.
-The enjoyment of working with natural materials and the detailed nature of the craft really appealed and this traditional art-form became the focus of Woodpop.
+The enjoyment of working with natural materials and the detailed nature of the craft really appealed and this traditional art-form has now become the sole focus of Woodpop.
+Most recently, Emma has been experimenting with applying her marquetry to surfaces in a less traditional context - instead of furniture and panels she has been developing techniques to enable her to apply her inlay to skateboards and surfboards.
+Please enquire for further details.

-Wood is interested in music, pop art, colour and geometry, oh and Mexican wrestling of course.
+Wood is interested in music, surfing, pop art, colour and geometry, oh and Mexican wrestling of course.